aai-institute/pyDVL/docs/30-data-valuation.rst

    ...
    >>> dataset = Dataset(X_train, X_test, y_train, y_test)

-It is also possible to construct Datasets from sklearn datasets for illustrative purposes using :meth:`~pydvl.utils.dataset.Dataset.from_sklearn`.
+It is also possible to construct Datasets from sklearn toy datasets for illustrative purposes using :meth:`~pydvl.utils.dataset.Dataset.from_sklearn`.

 Creating a Utility
 ==================

-The :class:`~pydvl.utils.utility.Utility` class is a convenient wrapper for the dataset, model and scoring function which is used for valuation methods like :mod:`Leave-One-Out<pydvl.loo>` and :mod:`Shapley<pydvl.shapley>`.
+In order to keep track of all three items in $(D, \mathcal{A}, u)$ we use the class :class:`~pydvl.utils.utility.Utility`.
+This is a convenient wrapper for the dataset, model and scoring function which is used for valuation methods like :mod:`Leave-One-Out<pydvl.loo>` and :mod:`Shapley<pydvl.shapley>`.

 It can be used as follows: